Introducing Human Performance Science

 Two athletes may share the same VO₂ max while one breaks down from overtraining.

-Two executives may run equally successful companies while one accumulates chronic stress while the other remains composed.
+Two executives may run equally successful companies while one accumulates chronic strain while the other remains composed.

 Two founders may scale companies rapidly while one becomes reactive and depleted while the other maintains clarity and adaptability.